gkondas/gkondas.github.io/_pages/about.md

 About Me
 ===

 Hello!
-I’m an incoming PhD student in AI/ML at [Columbia DBMI](https://www.dbmi.columbia.edu/), where I'll be focusing on machine learning for healthcare.
+I’m an incoming PhD student at [Columbia DBMI](https://www.dbmi.columbia.edu/), where I'll be working on AI for healthcare.
 Here is my [CV](https://gkondas.github.io/files/gregCV.pdf).

 I graduated from the University of Michigan in 2024 with a B.S. in Computer Science and a minor in Physics (Go Blue!).
-During my time at Michigan, I worked with Professor [Jenna Wiens](https://websites.umich.edu/~wiensj/) both as an undergraduate and a pre-doctoral researcher.
+During my time at Michigan, I worked with Professor [Jenna Wiens](https://websites.umich.edu/~wiensj/) on machine learning for healthcare, first as an undergraduate researcher and then for a year after graduation as a pre-doctoral research assistant.

 Outside of research I enjoy cycling, keeping up with current events, music, and cooking!